Kidney Stones Guidelines

 unknown composition.

-Risk Groups for Urinary Stone Formation
+Risk Groups for Kidney Stone Formation

 The risk status of a stone former is of particular interest as it defines both probability of recurrence or (re)growth of stones and is imperative for pharmacological treatment.

-High Risk Urinary Stone Formers
+High Risk Kidney Stone Formers

-General factors for urinary stone formation
+General factors for Kidney stone formation

 Early onset of urolithiasis in life (especially children and teenagers)